Small-time expansions for local jump-diffusion models with infinite jump activity: Proofs of other lemmas and additional needed results

-\begin{proof}[\textbf{Proof of Lemma \ref{UEDSJ}}] For simplicity, we write $\widetilde{\Gamma}(\zeta)=\widetilde{\Gamma}(\zeta;z)$ and only show the case $k=1$ (the other cases can similarly be proved).
-Using the same ideas as in the proof of Proposition I.2 in \cite{Leandre}, one can show that
+for $i=1,2$. \end{pf} \begin{pf*}{Proof of Lemma \ref{UEDSJ}} For simplicity, we write $\widetilde{\Gamma}(\zeta)=\widetilde {\Gamma }(\zeta;z)$ and only show the case $k=1$ (the other cases can similarly be proved).
+Using the same ideas as in the proof of Proposition I.2 in L\'eandre \cite {Leandre}, one can show that

 where

 Denoting {$\bar{J}_{t}(\eta):=d \Phi_{t}^{-1}(\eta)/d\eta$}, note that